Kevrev/password-generator/README.md

 ## Credits

 FlorinPop17 for their password generator [walkthrough](https://codepen.io/FlorinPop17/pen/BaBePej).
-While the code was not used, it provided a good reference point for how exactly a password generator could work.
-It was a good foundation to refer back to when stuck.
+It provided a good reference point for how exactly a password generator could work and was a good foundation to refer back to when stuck.
+My random generation function for grabbing characters from a string ultimately ended up being the same.

 Tutorials Point for their [Fisher-Yates shuffle tutorial](https://www.tutorialspoint.com/what-is-fisher-yates-shuffle-in-javascript).
 Their explanation of the concept and tutorial were instrumental for implementing the password scramble into the password generator.